hzaatiti-NYU/meg-pipeline/docs/source/experimentdesign.rst

 Experiment example
 ------------------

-- Resting state experiment
+- Resting state experiment: Using PsychToolBox the following script executes a resting state experiment.
+The participant is asked to close their eyes for some time, then to open their eyes while fixing a centered shape for a same duration.
+Two triggers are sent from the 'Datapixx3' to the KIT-MEG on channels 224 (closing eyes) and 225 (opening eyes).

 .. literalinclude:: ../../experiments/general/resting_state_meg.m
   :language: matlab

+- Response buttons experiment

 Files produced by the experiment design
 ---------------------------------------

+An experiment in PsychToolBox is a `.m` MATLAB script.

-`.exp` file, an experiment file.
+Presentation provides a `.exp` file, an experiment file.
+PsychoPy is a `.py` experiment file.

 We will be using as example: